tlp19/CircuitSimulator-returnSuccess/README.md

   	  - Simple test program that reads a Networks and prints it directly.
   	- test\_3\_analysis\_listnodesandtimes.cpp
   	  - Test program that reads and prints a network, and then also prints the sorted list of its nodes.
+    - simulator_dc.cpp
+      - Simple DC simulator (one interation with t=0).
   - Test circuits [test_circuits/]:
 	- test\_circuit\_1.txt
   	  - [I/O] A simple input file to test the i/o capabilities. [not a tested working circuit]